rohit-agnihotri/suvi/index.md

 <div class="container second">
 <div id ="drop-second" class="row second-row">
 <div class="center"><img alt="image-1" src="//enfusionize.com/wp-content/uploads/2019/07/text-img3.png" />
-<p class="opensans_light" style="font-size: 22px; padding-top: 2%;">We stay on top of the technology curve as we develop strategies, products, and solutions for our beloved clients.
+<p class="opensans_light p-tag">We stay on top of the technology curve as we develop strategies, products, and solutions for our beloved clients.
 Check out a sampling of our intellectual capital and innovations below.</p>
 </div>
 </div>